One purchase flow inside Mi Vodafone

 - iOS, Android & Web

-Alignment first, pixels second
+Alignment before pixels

 Two entry points.
 One unified checkout.